thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Consider RSpec shared examples instead of looping with `each` over cases.
 - Hard-coded English strings in tests are fine, even when the code under test is localised.
 - `expect { ... }.to raise_error(SomeError) do |err| ... end` lets you assert on the error object.
+- Keep spec code boring.
+If a reviewer has to ask what a piece of notation does and why it was necessary, write it out plainly instead.
 - Seed data belongs in `db/seeds`, not in the spec.

 ---